 - Ask community members with dogs if they’d like to participate and ask them to donate in exchange

 This way, the funds get sent directly to your organization!
 Dog owners will also love knowing that their pets are taken care of for a great cause.

 This is another great DIY fundraising idea because it provides a needed service to your supporters.
 Donors will be lining up at the chance to get their cars washed, and they’ll also be happy knowing they’re supporting your nonprofit.

 Supporters simply have to create a dedicated event page for the car wash letting people know when it is and where it is.
-Then, they can pay after the car wash with cash or through a handheld kiosk device with a card.
+Then, they can pay after the car wash with cash or through a giving app.